 As for Barber, his punishing running style earned him a seven-year, $45 million contract in 2008, but the hits took their toll.
 Recurring thigh, knee and toe issues eventually forced him out of football after playing his seventh and final season with the Chicago Bears.

-He didn’t earn any MVP awards and won’t make the Pro Football Hall of Fame, but remembering the greatness of a player like Barber is what makes football great.
-He wasn’t there long, but man, few players impacted the game like he did in such a short time.
+He didn't earn any MVP awards and won't make the Pro Football Hall of Fame, but remembering the greatness of a player like Barber is what makes football great.
+He wasn't there long, but man, few players impacted the game like he did in such a short time.
+May he rest in peace.

 This article was originally published November 22, 2019.